polpo/scsi-activity-led/README.md

 ## TODO ##

 - Design a foolproof version of the adapter that plugs directly into a 50-pin internal SCSI connector.
+- Investigate how appropriate other signals on the SCSI bus are for activity lights.
+I've noticed that when no SCSI devices are connected, the Mac's SCSI controller toggles /BSY continuously, which is annoying.

 ## License ##